-There is simply a ton of nuke material on my old, original blog site ... but it all became utterly scattered & disorganized in the switch-over to this one.
+There was simply a ton of nuke material on my old, original blog site … & really nicely organized, too... but it all became utterly scattered & disorganized in the switch-over to this one.
 Sigh.
 My (amazing!!) collection of nuke-related quotes is here.
 An even finer collection of nuke-related quotes can be found at this location.

 Patriarchy … again —— has a simply amazing Matthew Fox poem in it

 ** Here's what Jane Fonda said, a couple months back, about patriarchy: “The patriarchy is a wounded beast.
 And nothing is more dangerous than a wounded beast."